quarto-journals/elsevier/README.md

 `number` - use numbered formatting for citations (default).

-`authoryear` - use author / year formatting for citations.
+`number-name` - use numbered name formatting citations.

-`harvard` - use numbered name formatting citations.
+`authoryear` - use author / year formatting (harvard) for citations.

 Please refer to the specific journal for guidance.